aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### UpperCase
-Converts a string value to uppercase.
+Converts a string to uppercase.

 **Type**: Datatype: String